 Shelling is a favorite pastime of tourists and residents alike who search the shoreline for Neptune's treasures.
 For some, it borders on an obsession with a few even donning miner's hats with lights so they can arise before sunrise and find the best specimens that have washed ashore.

-Many seashell creatures are hidden just beneath the surface of the sand where the surf breaks, so it is important to know where to look.
+Many seashell creatures are hidden just beneath the surface of the sand where the surf breaks, so it's important to know where to look.
 A good spot is the shell line, just where the highest waves stop as they come upon the beach.
 This is where groups of shells come up and are reshuffled by each wave.
 It saves digging to find the great shells.

 According to Mike Fuery, a fishing and shelling charter captain on Captiva Island and author of Captain Fuery's Shelling Guide, "Sanibel Island's shape encourages shelling.
 While many islands face northwest, Sanibel runs in a more east-west direction.
 Its boomerang, or shrimp shape, slows down the shells and brings them onto the beach in one piece."